The gory details of an implementation

 Quick overview of semantics

-, but now with the return value as specified by the longjmp
+jmp_buflongjmp causes a non-local transfer of control - restores registers from jmp_buf, including stack pointer and program countersetjmp, but now with the return value as specified by the longjmp calllongjmp non-local transfer

 Dealing with cleanup: Maintain a runtime-stack of clean-ups and catch blocks

-sets up an exception handling "frame" with a jmp_buf
+try sets up an exception handling "frame" with a jmp_buf embedded in itlongjmp

 As implemented in FreeBSD 4.11 (c 2004)